Boulldog0/WatchLogs/README.md

 - [❌] Customizable log formatting (Enables customization of log output format)
 - [❌] Advanced permissions system (Offers more granular control over permissions)
 - [❌] Integration with other popular plugins (e.g., EssentialsX, WorldEdit, Vault or other)
-- [❌] Web-based log viewer (Provides a web interface for viewing logs)
+- [✅] Web-based log viewer (Provides a web interface for viewing logs)
 - [❌] Logging statistics and analytics (Gathers data on log usage and trends)
-- [❌] Backup and restore functionality (Allows backing up and restoring server logs)
 - [✅] Export/import logs feature (Enables exporting and importing log data for analysis or migration)

 ## 🛠️ Commands & Utilities: